Finitely Dependent Insertion Processes: Introduction

+As described in \cite{holroyd60}, the $q$-colorings therein have the following characterization.
+For each integer $q\geq 2$, let $Z=(Z_1,\ldots,Z_n)$ be a sequence of independent random variables each taking the values $1,2,\ldots,q$ with equal probability.
+Let $\sigma$ be an independent uniformly random permutation of $1,\ldots,n$, which we interpret as meaning that the symbol $Z_{\sigma(i)}$ arrives at time $i$.
+Let $E$ be the event that, for every time $t=1,\ldots,n$, the subsequence of $Z$ formed by those symbols that arrived up to time $t$ (ordered as in the original sequence $Z$) forms a proper coloring (i.e. no two consecutive elements in the subsequence are equal).
+The conditional law of $Z$ given $E$ equals the law of $(X_1,\ldots,X_n)$, where $X$ is the $q$-coloring constructed in \cite{holroyd60}.

+It was observed by Holroyd (personal communication) that the proper coloring condition in the previous paragraph may be replaced by a graph adjacency condition.
+The case of a $q$-coloring corresponds to the complete graph with vertex set $\{1,\ldots,q\}$, denoted $K_q$.
+A general graph will encode which pairs of vertices may appear consecutively.
+See e.g. \cite[Example 2.5]{borgs2006counting} for more on this perspective.
+Since few stationary finitely dependent colorings are currently known, it is natural to pursue this generalization in the search for new finitely dependent processes.

+Fix a finite graph $G$ containing at least one edge.
+Let $Z=(Z_1,\ldots,Z_n)$ be a sequence of independent uniformly random vertices of $G$.
+Let $\sigma$ be an independent uniformly random permutation of $1,\ldots,n$, which we interpret as meaning that the vertex $Z_{\sigma(i)}$ arrives at time $i$.
+Let $E$ be the event that, for every time $t=1,\ldots,n$, the subsequence of $Z$ formed by those vertices that arrived up to time $t$ (ordered as in the original sequence $Z$) forms a path in $G$.
+Finally, let $(Y_1,\ldots,Y_n)$ denote random variables whose law equals the conditional law of $Z$ given $E$.

+To produce a stochastic process $(X_i)_{i\in\m Z}$ from these finite marginals, we must apply a limiting procedure.
+Let $P_n$ denote the probability mass function of $(Y_1,\ldots,Y_n)$.
+If for all $n$ the mass functions of $(Y_1,\ldots,Y_{n-1})$ and $(Y_2,\ldots,Y_n)$ equal $P_{n-1}$, then by the Kolmogorov Extension Theorem \cite{PTE} there exists a unique stochastic process $(X_i)_{i\in\m Z}$ such that $(X_1,\ldots,X_n)$ has mass function $P_n$ for all $n\geq 1$.
+In this case we say that $\{P_n\}_{n=1}^{\infty}$ is consistent and that $G$ satisfies property (C).
+We say the marginals are eventually consistent if the preceding condition holds for all sufficiently large $n$, in which case $G$ satisfies property (EC).
+In this case, we construct a process $(X_i)_{i\in\m Z}$ in the same manner as before by taking a projective limit \cite{MR1876169} over $n$ sufficiently large, generalizing the previous construction when $G$ has property (C).
+We call $(X_i)_{i\in\m Z}$ the {\bf insertion process} associated to $G$.

-When these measures are consistent, we say the graph $H$ has {\bf property (C)}.
-Holroyd and Liggett showed that the complete graph $K_q$ for $q\geq 2$ has property (C) \cite[Proposition 10]{holroyd60}.
-They discovered that the insertion process associated to $K_4$ is $1$-dependent and the insertion process associated to $K_3$ is $2$-dependent.
+Holroyd and Liggett showed that for all $q\geq 2$, the complete graph $K_q$ has property (C) \cite[Proposition 10]{holroyd60}.
+Furthermore, they discovered that the insertion process associated to $K_4$ is $1$-dependent and the insertion process associated to $K_3$ is $2$-dependent.
 Moreover, these are the \emph{only} values of $q$ for which the process is finitely dependent \cite[Proposition 13]{holroyd60}.
-One may embellish these examples by considering the complete multipartite graphs $K_{r,r,r,r}$ (resp. $K_{r,r,r}$); this is an example of state splitting \cite[Section 2.4]{MR1369092}.
-We establish the remarkable fact that these are the \emph{only} graphs with a finitely dependent insertion process.